malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Replay and Freshness Protection ## {#replay-protection-section}

-In order to protect from replay of messages and verify freshness, a CoAP endpoint SHALL maintain a Sender Sequence Number, and a Receiver Sequence Number associated to a security context, which is identified with a Context Identifier (Cid).
+In order to protect from replay of messages and verify freshness, a CoAP endpoint SHALL maintain a Sender Sequence Number, and a Recipient Sequence Number associated to a security context, which is identified with a Context Identifier (Cid).
 The two sequence numbers are the highest sequence number the endpoint has sent and the highest sequence number the endpoint has received.
-An endpoint uses the Sender Sequence Number to protect messages to send and the Receiver Sequence Number to verify received messages, as described in {{sec-context-section}}.
+An endpoint uses the Sender Sequence Number to protect messages to send and the Recipient Sequence Number to verify received messages, as described in {{sec-context-section}}.

 Depending on use case and ordering of messages provided by underlying layers, an endpoint MAY maintain a sliding replay window for Sequence Numbers of received messages associated to each Cid.
 In case of reliable transport, the receiving endpoint MAY require that the Sequence Number of a received message equals last Sequence Number + 1.